gu-fan/riv.vim/doc/riv.rst

 Doctest Blocks:

 >>> print 'this is a Doctest block'
 The second line of Doctest block.

-    it's not highlighted or folded.

-    Should be highlighted in the future.
+    It's highlighted but not folded

     See `Doctest Blocks`__